mongodb-partners/IoT-Greengrass-Predictive-Maintenance/2-edge/1-docker/greengrass/README.md

 ### Instructions

-After building this image, it will consist of pre-installed libraries for the realm and Greengrass dependencies.
+After building this image, it will consist of pre-installed libraries for the SQLite and Greengrass dependencies.

 ```
-docker build -t realmgreengrass .
+docker build -t iotgreengrass .
 ```

  * **Note**: If you want to provision the device upon startup for cloud deployments, you will need to add the following lines to your docker-compose file to mount your AWS credentials into the container to be picked up at `/root/.aws/credentials`.
 Ensure that the `:ro` suffix is present at the end of the command to ensure read-only access.
 (This will build an image using long-term credentials from an IAM user).